petzsch/contabo-php-client/docs/Api/PrivateNetworksApi.md

 Delete existing Private Network by id

-Delete existing Private Network by id and automatically unassign all instances from it
+Delete existing Virtual Private Cloud by id and automatically unassign all instances from it

 ### Example